JularBruno/Cyfrin2/foundry-cross-chain-rebase-token-cu/README.md

 ##### Ethersjs example:
-approve, burn, retrieve message, fetch attestation receivev funs with attestation sighanture and message cctp-vi-ethersjs
+approve, burn, retrieve message, fetch attestation receive funds with attestation sighanture and message cctp-vi-ethersjs
 Transfer usdc on testnet From Ethereum to Avalanche